Penile–vaginal intercourse: Biological function

-The desire for sensual pleasure is usually the main motivation for humans, and sometimes the wish to have a baby or more children.
+The desire for sensual pleasure, or sometimes explicitly sexual pleasure, is usually the main motivation for humans, or sometimes the wish to have a baby, or to have more children.
 The biological function of vaginal intercourse is human reproduction.
 During coitus without a condom, sperm enter the vagina, first with the pre-ejaculate and then a larger amount through male ejaculation.

 Sperm swim through the cervix and the uterus into the fallopian tubes of the woman.
 If they meet a fertilisable egg cell after or during an ovulation, or if an ovulation occurs hours or days later, one sperm can fertilize it.
 The resulting zygote develops into the early embryonic stages and, in the meantime, migrates from the fallopian tube into the uterus.
 The nidation of the embryo called blastocyst at this stage of development, with the beginning of the production of hCG marks the beginning of a pregnancy.
 Without contraceptives, during a woman's fertile days, there is a relatively high probability that conception will follow.

 For people who do not want (another) child, contraception has made it possible to separate vaginal intercourse from its biological function of procreation.
 Worldwide, about 57 per cent of couples with women of reproductive age use modern methods of contraception.

 Since there is no mating season (estrus) in humans, the partners can have penile–vaginal intercourse distributed over the menstrual cycle regardless of the time of ovulation, even when the woman is already pregnant and after the menopause.

 The principles of safer sex eliminate the reproductive function.
 Couples who wish to have offspring can avail themselves of the tests for sexually transmitted infections recommended by the WHO, so that after ruling out or treating any detected infection, they can have penile–vaginal intercourse without using a condom.

 Legal situation

 Vaginal intercourse between private individuals is part of their private sphere.
 Sexual intercourse between an adult and a young person is generally only permitted after the age of consent in the respective country has been reached, though some countries/jurisdictions have special exceptions to this rule.
 These exceptions may include when the minor is legally married to the adult or within no more than a specified age gap with the adult.
-Nowadays, intimate intercourse between unmarried teenagers is permitted and common in many countries, but not in Muslim culture.
+Nowadays, intimate intercourse between unmarried teenagers is permitted and common in many countries.
 Lack of sexual education about contraception often leads to teenage pregnancy.
 In many countries, after marriage, the first cohabitation is considered a (sexual) "consummation of marriage".
-In countries with Sharia, the religious regulations from the Quran, which prohibit any sexual activity with a person to whom one is not married, are a part of the legislation.
 In every country of the world, vaginal intercourse performed without the consent of the other person constitutes rape.